 Koh Phangan is always the island I keep going back to.
 Mainly for the Full Moon Party but it has so much more to offer as well.
 One of my favourite beaches on this island it is only accessible by boat and so it is much quieter than other beaches around Koh Phangan.
 It has a few places for lunch time eating and it’s in a pretty white sand bay.
 Head here to avoid the crowds, especially around Full Moon time when the island fills up.

-Best Quiet Beach Tip: Get a group together to make the longtail boat ride cheaper
+Best Quiet Beach in Thailand Tip: Get a group together to make the longtail boat ride cheaper

 Where are your favourite beaches in Thailand?
 Future contenders are Koh Phayam, Koh Maak, Koh Kut…watch this space!